Create an Opportunity…Invest in Education…

 - You may wire stocks or securities.

-Gifts by check should be made payable to “St. Mary HS” and mailed to:
+Gifts by check should be made payable to “St. Mary of the Assumption High School” and mailed to:

 Attn: Michael Liddy